leonardgeissler/fainder-demo/analysis/performance_tests/README.md

 # Performance Testing Framework

-This directory contains a framework for running performance tests using Hydra for configuration and Pydantic for data validation.
+This directory contains a framework for running performance tests using Hydra for configuration.

 ## Directory Structure